-Before we begin, I want to highlight that my professional headshot packages all include edited photos.
+Before we begin, I want to highlight that small blemises are easy to fix on the computer.
 If there are any minor issues such as the odd spot, these can easily be touched up.

 I like to keep my retouching natural – it will look like you, at your best.
 My rule of thumb is “if it’s temporary, we will retouch it out”.

 If you have any specific requests such as removing scars, just let me know.

 You don’t need to wear loads of makeup to try hide a spot or blemish – it’s easier to remove a blemish in photoshop than it is for me to correct overdone makeup.

 Follow your usual skin and hair care routines in the days prior to the shoot, including any supplements that you might take.

 However I would recommend to not have a facial or wax the night before the shoot.
 They can be more taxing on the skin, and we want you to look at your best.
 If you want to exfoliate the night before, try to keep it light.

 I’m sure you’ve heard it plenty of times before, but do try to make sure you get enough sleep in the week prior.
 (I know I can be a grumpy sod if I don’t get my 8 hours).
 Not only will you look fresher, but you’ll feel better too.